bonnettheophile/SCONE/docs/User Manual.rst

   resonance probability tables treatment
 * DBRC (*optional*, default = no DBRC): list of ZAIDs of nuclides for which DBRC has to be applied.
-* majorant (*optional*, default = 1): 1 for true; 0 for false; flag to activate the
-  pre-construction of a unionised majorant cross section

 Example: ::